andreipfeiffer/css-in-js/README.md

 Support for __arbitrary nested selectors__:

 - this feature allows for great flexibility, which might be useful, or required in some specific use-cases;
-- to keep in mind that it also introduces too many ways of defining styles, which might cause chaos if we want to enforce good-practices, consistency, scalability and maintainability;
+- to keep in mind that it also introduces too many ways of defining styles, which might cause chaos if we want to enforce good-practices, scalability and maintainability;

 [⬆️ to overview](#overview)